kmpnz/mac-setup/README.md

 ### After Installation
 There are a couple of steps that needs to be done after the installation.

-`fzf` needs the following command:
+`fzf` needs the following command to be run from the Terminal:
 ```bash
 $(brew --prefix)/opt/fzf/install
 ```